veldtech/miki-bot/.github/README.md

 ## Feature requests
 [Go to Suggestions.Miki.ai](https://suggestions.miki.ai)

-## Getting Started
-Yes, in its current state this process is _tedious_.
-However, there will be an installer in the future that will make getting started much simpler.

-#### Important:
-Currently the Miki API is __private__, meaning you won't have access to the leaderboards until the API is released publicly.
-More information will be available [here](https://github.com/mikibot/miki/wiki/API-Leaderboards) when that happens.

-If you have any questions about the setup process **do not** ask in the support server, as a majority of the people there will not be able to assist you.
-DM Xetera#9596 for questions instead.

 ## Installation Steps:

 1) Clone the [Miki repository](https://github.com/Mikibot/Miki.git).

 2) Install [Miki.Framework](https://github.com/Mikibot/Miki.Framework.git) and [Miki.Rest](https://github.com/Mikibot/Miki.Rest.git) through NuGet or clone them as well, along with the [other dependencies](https://github.com/Mikibot/Miki#dependencies).